"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Titus 3:4-8 - But when the kindness and the love of God our Savior toward man appeared, not by works of righteousness which we have done, but according to His mercy He saved us, through the washing of regeneration and renewing of the Holy Spirit, whom He poured out on us abundantly through Jesus Christ our Savior, that having been justified by His grace we should become heirs according to the hope of eternal life.
 This is a faithful saying, and these things I want you to affirm constantly, that those who have believed in God should be careful to maintain good works.
 These things are good and profitable to men.

 The Holy Spirit tells John that the works of the Tribulation saints will "follow them" and proclaims that "blessed are the dead who die in the Lord from now on."
-In other words, the saints who die will get a special blessing and reward for their works on Earth.
+In other words, the saints who die will get a special blessing and reward for their works on the earth.
 After the Tribulation is over, the Lord resurrects these martyred saints and rewards them for standing against the beast and dying for their testimony of Jesus:

 Revelation 20:4-6 - And I saw thrones, and they sat on them, and judgment was committed to them.
 Then I saw the souls of those who had been beheaded for their witness to Jesus and for the word of God, who had not worshiped the beast or his image, and had not received his mark on their foreheads or on their hands.
 And they lived and reigned with Christ for a thousand years.
 But the rest of the dead did not live again until the thousand years were finished.
 This is the first resurrection.
 Blessed and holy is he who has part in the first resurrection.
 Over such the second death has no power, but they shall be priests of God and of Christ, and shall reign with Him a thousand years.

 All saints from all dispensations will appear at the judgment seat of Christ (2 Corinthians 5:10).
 But the Lord commits judgment of the Tribulations saints to the occupants of "thrones."
 As discussed in "The Pre-Tribulation Rapture" study, the elders who represent the Church are the ones who sit on the thrones around God's throne.
-So we see that the Church will judge the Tribulation saints.
+So, we see that the Church will judge the Tribulation saints.
 Since the martyred saints receive a blessing for dying for their testimony of Christ in the Tribulation, it is safe to assume they receive a reward comparable to the "crown of life" rewarded to saints in the Church:

 James 1:12 - Blessed is the man who endures temptation; for when he has been approved, he will receive the crown of life which the Lord has promised to those who love Him.